 - Insert page numbers - In longer reports or theses use chapter-specific figure and table numbers (e.g., Fig. 4.1, Tab.
 3.2).
-If you insert an additional figure or table you only have to re-number in one chapter. - Subdivide the text in chapters and appropriate hierarchic sections and subsections, (1.1, 1.1.1, 1.1.2, etc.), but do not exceed three sub-levels. - Careful proofreading before handing in/submission is a must!
+If you insert an additional figure or table you only have to re-number in one chapter.

+- Subdivide the text in chapters and appropriate hierarchic sections and subsections, (1.1, 1.1.1, 1.1.2, etc.), but do not exceed three sub-levels. - If several conventions are commonly used in the subject literature, clarify which one you use in your text.
+For instance, when talking about the orientation of planar structures, make clear whether you refer to strike or to dip-directions, or whether your chemical data may be presented in mol% or wt%. - Careful proofreading before handing in/submission is a must!
 (I really mean that; a poorly proofread text will irritate the reviewer or examiner and may well trigger harsher assessment of the scientific content.
-People tend to get picky when they feel that they are used to fix bad writing.) - If several conventions are commonly used, spell out which one you use in your text.
-For instance, when talking about the orientation of planar structures, make clear whether you refer to strike or to dip-directions.
+People tend to get picky when they feel that they are used to fix the poor writing of lazy authors)